The more than 20,000 dedicated men and women of PG&E are committed to supporting the communities where we live and work.

-PG&E’s annual employee and retiree workplace giving campaign raises money for qualifying 501(c)(3) organizations and eligible schools.
-Through this program employees and retirees are encouraged and supported to engage on causes and issues that are meaningful to them.
-This includes a variety of flexible tools to support employee-led fundraising, volunteerism and a year-round employee giving campaign, PG&E’s Campaign for the Community, which matches their donations to nonprofit organizations and schools in their communities up to $1,000 per employee every year.
+PG&E’s year-round employee and retiree workplace giving program raises money for qualifying 501(c)(3) organizations and eligible schools.
+Through this program, our coworkers and retirees are encouraged and supported to engage on causes and issues that are meaningful to them.
+This includes a variety of flexible tools to support coworker-led fundraising, volunteerism and a year-round charitable giving campaign, PG&E’s Campaign for the Community, which matches individual donations to nonprofit organizations and schools in their communities up to $1,000 per individual every year.

-As 20,000 Californians who live and work in the communities we serve, the men and women of Pacific Gas and Electric Company (PG&E) are passionate about giving back to the neighborhoods we share with our customers.
-Together, PG&E employees volunteered more than 70,000 hours last year in a range of charitable efforts across Northern and Central California.
+As Californians who live and work in the communities we serve, our coworkers are passionate about giving back to the neighborhoods we share with our customers.
+PG&E’s volunteer programs were much different in 2020 due to COVID-19 limitations.
+Despite the challenges of these restrictions, more than 700 PG&E coworkers volunteered in a range of home-based projects, creating comfort kits and other supplies serving 16 community organizations across Northern and Central California.

 “I appreciate the fact I work for a company that has options readily available to their employees to support causes that are personal and meaningful to them.
 We are part of the communities we serve and many of our employees are deeply involved with their local schools, charities and supporting causes that have touched them personally.”

 —Daniel Soares, PG&E Gas Dispatcher, San Ramon